Habrador/Computational-geometry/README.md

 * Mesh decals
 * Extrude mesh along Bezier and Catmull-Rom
 * Replicate the algorithm from twitter where you can take a photo of the world and then place the geometry in the photo wherever you want
+* A way to generate an infinite delaunay triangulation (for terrains etc)

 ### Stuff to fix